Best DIY Japanese Rice Face Mask For Dull Skin

 ON THE BLOG STUFF: 50 Easy Skin Care And Beauty RECIPES

 1 teaspoon of vitamin E (check this one)

 How to make it:

 For the second scrub take half a cup of rice and grind it.

 Add 2 tablespoons of honey and 1 teaspoon of vitamin E.

-This scrub is a bit rougher so use with care.
-Moisten the skin before use.
+This scrub is rougher so use it with care.

-Another way to use this scrub is by soaking a potato with rice powder.
+Another way to use this scrub is to soak half a potato with rice powder.

 Splash the skin with water and very gently rub it with the potato.